snandasena/finding-lane-lines-on-the-road/README.md

     mask = cv2.bitwise_or(w_mask, y_mask)
     return cv2.bitwise_and(img, img,mask=mask)
 ```
-Following are the results after applying above filter
+Following are the results after applying the above filter.
 ![](resources/yellow-white-images.png)

 ### Select different colour space using OpenCV
 As an example, I used to show HSV colour space and used OpenCV `cv2.COLOR_RGB2HSV` colour code.

 #### How HSV and HSL colour spaces are working?
-* H- Hue: Hue is a degree on the color wheel from 0 to 360.
+* H - Hue: Hue is a degree on the color wheel from 0 to 360.
 0 is red, 120 is green, 240 is blue.
-* S- Saturation: Saturation is a percentage value; 0% means a shade of gray and 100% is the full color.
+* S - Saturation: Saturation is a percentage value; 0% means a shade of gray and 100% is the full color.
 * L - Lightness: Lightness is also a percentage; 0% is black, 100% is white.

 ![](resources/colour-cylinders.png)